USS Ranger (CV-4): Design and development

 The major limitation constraining any design was the Washington Naval Treaty of 1922.
 After Lexington and Saratoga, there were 69000 LT remaining for construction of aircraft carriers.
-This resulted in modeling for three 23,000 long ton carriers, four 17,250 ton carriers, and five 13,800 ton carriers.
-Of the three sizes, the smaller 13,800 was selected because the five hulls would have the largest aggregate aircraft capacity.
+This resulted in modeling for three 23,000-long-ton carriers, four 17,250-ton carriers, or five 13,800-ton carriers.
+Of the three sizes, the smaller 13,800-ton was selected because the five hulls would have the largest aggregate aircraft capacity.
 Wargames had indicated that severe attrition to airframes and hulls would occur in any war.
 The college's solution was to maximize the number of aircraft and hulls allowable under the treaty.

 Initially, Ranger was designed as a flush-decker, like Langley, with nothing extending above the flight deck.
-Keeping the flightdeck clear of obstacles complicated the arrangement of machinery.
+Keeping the flight deck clear of obstacles complicated the arrangement of machinery.
 The smoke from her six boilers was vented up six small stacks, with three on each side of the aft hangar.
 The stacks were hinged and were rotated to a position parallel with the hangar deck during flight operations.
-The unusual stack arrangement is a carry-over from her flush-deck design.
+The unusual stack arrangement was a carry-over from her flush-deck design.
 When an island was added midway through construction, rebuilding the uptakes into the island was rejected as too costly.
 The further aft the boilers were placed, the further aft the stacks could be too, dispersing smoke over less of the deck.
 Concerns about smoke dispersion impacted propulsion design.
 Size of the plant influenced both the placement of the boilers and the amount of smoke generated.
-A moderate 53,000 shp power plant could be placed further aft than a 100,000 shp plant without affecting trim.
+A moderate 53000 shp power plant could be placed further aft than a 100000 shp plant without affecting trim.
 The smaller plant also produced fewer gasses than a 100,000 shp plant.
 Due to space limits, the carrier was equipped with geared turbines.